MKLab-ITI/pygrank/documentation/graph_filters.md

  * *weight:* Optional.
 The weight attribute (default is "weight") of *networkx* graph edges.
 This is ignored when *fastgraph* graphs are parsed, as these are unweighted.
  * *assume_immutability:* Optional.
 If True, the output is preprocessing further wrapped through a MethodHasher to avoid redundant calls.
 Default is False, as graph immutability needs be explicitly assumed but cannot be guaranteed.
  * *renormalize:* Optional.
 If True, the renormalization trick (self-loops) of graph neural networks is applied to ensure iteration stability by shrinking the graph's spectrum.
 Default is False.
 Can provide anything that can be cast to a float to regularize the renormalization.
  * *tol:* Numerical tolerance to determine the stopping point (algorithms stop if the "error" between consecutive iterations becomes less than this number).
 Default is 1.E-6 but for large graphs 1.E-9 often yields more robust convergence points.
-If the provided value is less than the numerical precision of the backend `pygrank.epsilon()` then it is snapped to that value.
+If the provided value is less than the numerical precision of the backend `pygrank.epsilon()` then it is snapped to that value. *None* tolerance will stop when consecutive iterations are exactly the same.
  * *error_type:* Optional.
 How to calculate the "error" between consecutive iterations of graph signals.
 If "iters", convergence is reached at iteration *max_iters*-1 without throwing an exception.
 Default is `pygrank.Mabs`.
  * *max_iters:* Optional.
 The number of iterations algorithms can run for.
 If this number is exceeded, an exception is thrown.
 This could help manage computational resources.
 Default value is 100, and exceeding this value with graph filters often indicates that either graphs have large diameters or that algorithms of choice converge particularly slowly.